 Another excellent and popular shader pack from the creator of the Nostalgia Shaders mentioned above, Vanilla Plus Shaders aims to give you a high-quality, elegant Minecraft graphics makeover while staying as true as possible to vanilla Minecraft.
 And this it does with outstanding success.

 This is what Minecraft should look like all the time, right out of the gate, the first time you load it up.
 You'd be forgiven for looking at the above screenshot after a long while spent away from Minecraft, and not realising this was a shader pack, but instead saying to yourself, "my god, I forgot how good Minecraft looks sometimes."
 I think I spent about 10 minutes longer wandering about the world on Vanilla Plus Shaders than I did with any other shader pack, looking at random blocks like Enchanting Tables and Lightning Rods to see what they looked like now, because I was just so impressed with how good it made Minecraft look, without losing the charm and nostalgic feel of plain-old vanilla Minecraft.

 Here's another classic shader pack whose name might be familiar even if you've never used Minecraft shaders in your life.
-The venerable Chocapic13's Shaders pack still stands up today as one of the best options available for 1.16.5, thanks to its vibrant but pared-back style and its ability to run on a great deal of different rigs without too much trouble.
+The venerable Chocapic13's Shaders pack still stands up today as one of the best options available, thanks to its vibrant but pared-back style and its ability to run on a great deal of different rigs without too much trouble.

 For those looking to really test their RTX 3090s with the eyecandiest of eyecandy, well, this probably won't knock your socks off like you're hoping.
 But Chocapic13's Shaders somehow create a more relaxing Minecraft than nearly any other shader pack I've tried (and I've tried a lot).
 There's something so serene about this particular combination of swaying leaves, gently shimmering waves, and soft, subtle lighting.